orvi-tmp/learning-c-with-pebble/chapter8.md

 >
 If we can use typed pointers in a `swap_integers` function, could we use untyped pointers in a generic `swap` function?
 That is, by using "void" pointers, could we swap values of *any* type?
 >
 The answer, unfortunately, is "NO".
-While we can certainly specify parameters that are `void *` parameters, we cannot dereference a void pointer without knowing the type to which it points.
+While we can certainly specify parameters that are `void *` parameters, we cannot dereference a void pointer without knowing the data type to which it points.
 In addition, because we assign a value to `temp` in the above code, we must know what data types `first` and `second` point to, so the compiler knows how to make the assignment.

 ### NULL Pointers ###